Travel writing based on first-hand experience

 Under the Marinids, austerity gave way to refined ornamentation, inspired by the delicate art of the Nasrids of Granada.
 The Al Attarine Madrasa (Fez), Bou Inania Madrasa (Fez), and The Madrasa of Abu al-Hasan (Salé) perfectly illustrate the Marinid architectural approach.

-Subsequent dynasties saw the rise of Morocco’s greatest builders, such as the Saadian Sultan Ahmed El Mansour and the Alaouite ruler Moulay Ismaïl.
+Subsequent dynasties saw the rise of Morocco’s most excellent builders, such as the Saadian Sultan Ahmed El Mansour and the Alaouite ruler Moulay Ismaïl.
 While this style continues to inspire architects and artisans today, it can no longer match the creative power of its golden age.

 Morocco’s colonial architecture transports travelers back to the early 20th century.
-During the French Protectorate, cities like Casablanca and Rabat underwent a major urban transformation under Marshal Lyautey, the resident general of the time.
+During the French Protectorate, cities like Casablanca and Rabat underwent major urban transformations under Marshal Lyautey, the resident general at the time.
 Colonial houses, Art Nouveau buildings, Art Deco apartments, and neo-Moorish or Bauhaus-style constructions emerged in the newly established European districts, standing alongside the historic medinas.

-Casablanca, known as Deir Beida, became a hub for bold urban and architectural experiments, rivaling the Haussmann-style developments of Paris.
-A similar architectural evolution took place in northern Moroccan cities, shaped by Spanish colonial influences.
+Casablanca, known as Deir Beida, became a hub for bold urban and architectural experiments, rivalling the Haussmann-style developments of Paris.
+A similar architectural evolution occurred in northern Moroccan cities, shaped by Spanish colonial influence.
 Today, however, many of these historic districts, scattered throughout Morocco’s cities, bear a stronger resemblance to the faded charm of Havana than to the vibrant spirit of the Roaring Twenties.

 Threatened by government neglect and rampant real estate speculation in major urban centers, Morocco’s colonial heritage has become a focal point for heritage conservation associations striving to preserve its architectural legacy.